Implementing Optional Update Functionality in ASP.NET Core Web API

 }Registering JsonConverterFactory

-Register the OptionalValueJsonConverterFactory in Program.cs:
+Add the registration of OptionalValueJsonConverterFactory in Program.cs:

 builder.Services.AddControllers()